Stim Brushes | 20 Sep, 2022

 Bleeding Gums?
 Don't Neglect Them!

 A patient with a bleeding gums problem, lying back on the dental chair, asks his dentist “Don’t they make instruments that aren’t so sharp, to rectify gum bleeding problems?”
 The dentist smiles and politely says- “Sure do.
 You probably aren’t familiar with them; they are called floss and a toothbrush.”

 Bleeding gums treatment is done when there are primarily signs of gum disease, due to poor oral health care, but can also be caused by a number of other health-related conditions, and should therefore not be neglected.
 From gingivitis or periodontitis to brushing your teeth vigorously - all these can make your gums sensitive and prone to bleeding.

-Outlined below are some of the reasons for bleeding gums when you brush or floss.
+Below are some of the reasons for bleeding gums when you brush or floss: